-Located in the English Channel, just off of the coast of France, the Channel Islands welcome tourists year round with mild winters and warm summers.
+The Channel Islands welcome tourists year round with mild winters and warm summers.
 Guernsey, Jersey, Alderney, Herm, Sark, Jethou and Brecqhou are the habited islands, but there are many smaller inhabited islands, as well.

 Ranging from 0.3 km2 to 118 km2, the islands are generally small, but the largest, Jersey, holds as many as 106,000 residents.
-With their size and smaller population, especially in the 1940’s, it may come as a shock for many to learn that Hitler’s forces invaded the Channel Islands during World War 2.
+With their size and smaller population, especially in the 1940’s, it may come as a shock for many to learn that Hitler’s forces invaded the Channel Islands during World War II.

 This article will look into what happened on the Channel Islands, what made them a target for Nazi Germany, as well as life for the residents during German occupation.

-Channel Islands: Life Before WW2
+Channel Islands: Life Before WW II

 The UK government relaxed travel to the various islands to encourage people to “get away” and still contribute financially to the islands.
 Because the Channel Islands relied so heavily on tourism, the wellbeing of the inhabitants was dependent on the economics of travellers.